kyleknighted/tility/README.md

 Run `npm start` to get the server started.
 It will watch the changes to any core files and reboot the server as needed, it will also watch any frontend files and LiveReload your page as changes are made.

 Load up `http://localhost:4000` and see your work!!

+## Known Issues

+* Rails Env is not fully tested
+* It's opinionated on Require.JS - should require a choice
+* LESS - CSS Libraries not integrated

 ## License